Quick Facts Of The Country

 Quick Facts of Mongolia

-Territory: landlocked country with total area of 1564.1 thousand sq/km or equal to half of Europe.
+Territory: landlocked country with a total area of 1564.1 thousand sq/km, or equal to half of Europe.
 It extends 2392km from west to east and 1259 km from north to south.

-Relief: mountains to the west and north, centre and southwest comprise 40% of the land, the remainder, rolling plateau with great expanses of steppe, semi-desert, and desert plains
+Relief: mountains to the west and north, centre and southwest comprise 40% of the land, the remainder a rolling plateau with great expanses of steppe, semi-desert, and desert plains

-Highest point: Khuiten peak 4.374 m in the Tavan Bogd range in Altai mountains
+Highest point: Khuiten peak 4.374 m in the Tavan Bogd range in the Altai mountains

 Climate: Continental, marked by four seasons, with sharp variations

-Distance from seas and considerable elevation over the sea level makes the climate very dry.
-Mongolia lies right between the southern edge of eternal glaciers and northernmost boundaries of deserts.
+Distance from the seas and considerable elevation above sea level make the climate very dry.
+Mongolia lies right between the southern edge of eternal glaciers and the northernmost boundaries of deserts.

-Government: Parliamentary democracy with president elected every four year
+Government: Parliamentary democracy with a president elected every four years

 Politics: Situated between China and Russia, Mongolia's strategic location underscores the importance of a successful transition from communism to democracy.

 1.6 persons per square kilometer.
-Presently, children and youth under 35 make up 70 percent of the population and the average age is 21 year.
-Out of the 3.1 million population about half lives in cities and towns, while the remaining 47 percent still live nomad lifestyle.
+Presently, children and youth under 35 make up 70 percent of the population, and the average age is 21 years.
+Out of the 3.1 million population, about half live in cities and towns, while the remaining 47 percent still live a nomadic lifestyle.

-Language: Mongolian (an Altaic language); Russian and English widely spoken
+Language: Mongolian (an Altaic language); Russian and English are widely spoken

-Religion: Predominately Tibetian Buddhism, Christianity, Islam among the Muslim minorities in the west; traces of ancient Shamanism
+Religion: Predominately Tibetan Buddhism, Christianity, and Islam among the Muslim minorities in the west; traces of ancient Shamanism

-Education: Mongolia boasts 97 percent literacy rate.
-Presently more than 500,000 pupils attend 660 secondary schools and another 140,000 students attend 198 state and private Universities and colleges.
+Education: Mongolia boasts a 97 percent literacy rate.
+Presently, more than 500,000 pupils attend 660 secondary schools, and another 140,000 students attend 198 state and private Universities and colleges.

-Mongolian Script: Though Mongols developed own script, written vertically from up to down, way back in 13th century, from 50 years ago the Russian Cyrillic alphabet imposed as the official script.
+Mongolian Script: Though Mongols developed their own script, written vertically from up to down, way back in the 13th century, 50 years ago, the Russian Cyrillic alphabet was imposed as the official script.
 Now the old script is back into use as a main precondition for preserving the traditional culture and national identity.

-Ethnic groups: There are 18 ethnic groups in Mongolia and they all have own tradition and culture.
-Thay are Khalkh, Uriankhai, Barga, Bayad, Buryad, Dariganga, Darkhad, Durvud, Khazakh, Khotgoid, Torguud, Tuva, Uzemchin, Zakhchin, Tsaatan, Khoton, Ould and Myangad
+Ethnic groups: There are 18 ethnic groups in Mongolia, and they all have their own tradition and cultures.
+They are Khalkh, Uriankhai, Barga, Bayad, Buryad, Dariganga, Darkhad, Durvud, Khazakh, Khotgoid, Torguud, Tuva, Uzemchin, Zakhchin, Tsaatan, Khoton, Ould, and Myangad

 arrow_upward